kreauniv/comp308/source/stacks-and-scope.rst

 .. note:: Why is this required?
 Think about it before reading on.

-Let's first fix the problem we noted above, assuming global variables are "a bad idea".
+Let's first fix the problem we noted above, assuming :index:`global variables` are "a bad idea".

 .. code-block:: racket